twolfson/twolfson.com/articles/rainbow-bridge.md

 ![Bolting together trusses](/public/images/articles/rainbow-bridge/39099039_1907553199267128_3067513308350251008_n.jpg)

-On Thursday, we had a hurry up and wait situation due to HEaT's equipment being occupied by other projects:
+On Thursday, we had a "hurry up and wait" situation due to HEaT's equipment being occupied by other projects:

 - Greeted 2 more build members
 - Finished bolt tightening